Hungon/ComputeDistance/README.md

 # ComputeDistance
-Compute distance between camera and object with known distance and size.
+Compute distance between camera and object with known distance and size with webcamera.